ordercloud-api/angular-buyer/README.md

 There are many Bower packages used by `OrderCloud`, like AngularJS and the OrderCloud-Angular-SDK, which are listed in `bower.js`.
 To install them into the `vendor/` directory, simply run:

+**This is already installed after running $ npm install

 ```sh
 $ bower install